 The procedure assumes that the UE/UAV has already registered on the AMF.

 0. Steps 1 - 5 as in 3GPP TS23.502[3] figure 4.3.2.2.1-1.
-The SMF determines that it needs to invoke UAS NF/NEF service operation for UUAA authentication/authorization of the PDU session establishment request.
-The UAV includes the CAA-Level UAV ID and may include the USS address and a UUAA Aviation Payload, etc. in a container provided by the UE in the PDU Session Establishment request.
+The SMF determines that it needs to invoke UAS NF/NEF service operation for Authentication/Authorization of the PDU session establishment request.
+The UE (UAV) includes the the Service Level Identity (i.e. the CAA-Level UAV ID of the UAV) and may include the Authentication Server Address (i.e. the USS address) and optionally an Authentication Data with UUAA Aviation Payload in a transparent container in the PDU Session Establishment request.

 NOTE 1: The definition of the contanier is for stage 3 to specify.

-The SMF identifies the UAS NF/NEF based on local configuration or using UE provided identy e.g. USS address.
+The SMF identifies the UAS NF/NEF based on local configuration or using UE (UAV) provided identity e.g. USS address.

-1. The SMF invokes Nnef_Auth_Request, including the CAA-Level UAV ID, USS address, UUAA Aviation Payload if it was provided by the UE, GPSI, PEI if available, and UE IP Address.
+1. The SMF invokes Nnef_Auth_Request, including the Service Level Identity (that contains the CAA-Level UAV ID of the UAV), an Authentication Server Address (i.e. the USS address) if it was provided by the UE (UAV), the transparent Authentication Data container containing the UUAA Aviation Payload if it was provided by the UE (UAV), GPSI, PEI if available, and the UE IP Address.

 The UAS NF/NEF selects a USS based on either CAA-Level UAV ID or the USS address as described in clause 4.4.2.